Employee Onboarding Automation

 Insynctive supports employee onboarding for companies with 50 to 5,000 employees and for broker and TPA environments managing onboarding workflows across 200 or more employer groups from a single administration dashboard.
 A benefits broker running Insynctive for a book of business does not log into separate employer portals to manage each new hire's onboarding.
 Employer-specific workflows are configured once and executed from a unified dashboard showing completion status across all active employer groups.

 For TPA and PEO administrators, this multi-employer architecture means onboarding process quality does not degrade as the book of business grows.
 A team managing onboarding for 20 employer groups uses the same dashboard and workflow configuration tools as a team managing 300 employer groups.
 Per-employer customizations such as state-specific checklists, employer-specific offer letter templates, and enrollment windows are maintained at the employer level without requiring separate system instances.
+For the per-client configuration detail, see broker onboarding: multi-client configuration.
 For service-provider use cases, see Insynctive for service providers.
 For broker-channel architecture, see White-Label Benefits Administration for Brokers.

 Frequently Asked Questions